Kavango East

 Kavango East is one of the fourteen regions of Namibia.
 Its capital is Rundu, its governor is Bonifatius Wakudumo.
-The Region was created in 2013 when the Kavango Region was split into Kavango East and Kavango West.
-The only self-governed settlements in Kavango East are the capital Rundu and the village of Divundu.
+The region was created in 2013 when the Kavango Region was split into Kavango East and Kavango West.
+The only self-governing settlements in Kavango East are the capital Rundu and the village of Divundu.

 The region contains the western half of the Caprivi Strip.
 In the north, Kavango East borders the Cuando Cubango Province of Angola, and in the south and southeast the North-West District of Botswana.
 Domestically, it borders the following regions: